Breathtaking European inaptitude and ignorance breeding xenophobia

 Europe should not be surprised by the group: right now, there is a reservoir of about 70 million of documented displaced people — most of them stay for decades in inhospitable conditions in the undeveloped region they are from, but a small percentage do, as they tend to have always done, turn into a refugee by attempting the dangerous route to safer places.
 The same thing Europeans did when they had a war going, as per illustration below:

 Despite clear evidence to the contrary, many Europeans actually believe that at that rate, they will be terrorised out of existence, or at least taken over, their cultures and religions disappearing.
 In Australia we know that we are safe and enjoy our thriving culture, and that these fears are evidently, preposterously ignorant.
-Our family, who live in 90%+ immigrant areas JUST know that immigrants who are helped to integrate and who will end up teaching our kids, serve us in the shop, deliver our parcels, host our children at sleepover parties, work with us in our workplace, treat us in medical centres, care for our elderly parents, fix our cars and computers, barrack for our sports team and are NOT terrorist, or parasites, or subversives, or dirtier, or less than us.
+Our family, who live in 90%+ immigrant areas JUST know that immigrants who are helped to integrate WILL end up teaching our kids, serve us in the shop, deliver our parcels, host our children at sleepover parties, work with us in our workplace, treat us in medical centres, care for our elderly parents, fix our cars and computers, barrack for our sports team and are NOT terrorist, or parasites, or subversives, or dirtier, or less than us.
 After all that time spent together, and having gone through the same integration process ourselves, we JUST know where the other migrants came from (hardship), what they are like (like us) and what their hopes are (same as ours).
 We know it emotionally (because of multitudes of personal experience) and we know it rationally (because overall statistics confirm they make our societies better).
 We know all that like we know how to breath air.
 So, when we are told by ignorant, arrogant Europeans that the migrants are dangerous or just making up their hardships to gain entrance, or that they will bring down our society, the ignorance and heartlessness feels so wrong that even basic words fail us.
 This is such a clear issue that simple questions could easily stump all anti-migrant rhetoric:

 · How come countries with the most immigrants like Canada, Australia or New Zealand have so little terrorism, oppression, and also be the most popular places for everybody?